Equivariant ordinary homology and cohomology: Introduction

 \section{Introduction}

 A construction of $RO(G)$-graded ordinary homology and cohomology was announced in \cite{LMM:roghomology} and given in \cite{GM:eqhomotopy}.
-In this chapter we give another construction, which first appeared in \cite{Wan:gcwv}, for finite groups, in \cite{Le:emspaces} for compact Lie groups, and is outlined in \cite[Chapter~X]{May:alaska}.
-We also give more details about the behavior of these theories and their dual theories.
-Some of this material is well-known, but some is new, particularly the material on the dual theories, on subgroups, and on products.
+In this chapter we give another construction, versions of which first appeared in \cite{Wan:gcwv} for finite groups, in \cite{Le:emspaces} for compact Lie groups, and in outline form in \cite[Chapter~X]{May:alaska}.
+We also give more details about the behavior of these theories.
+Some of this material is well-known, but a good deal is new, particularly the material on dimension functions, on change of groups, and on products.

-At the end of Chapter~\ref{chap:ordone} we shall generalize this construction to give a theory graded on a larger group.
-In a very precise sense, the theory defined in this chapter is the local case of the more general one.
-We shall discuss various constructions in detail in this chapter, where the setting is somewhat simpler, to allow us to concentrate in the next several chapters on those things that need to be changed when we generalize.
+In Chapter~\ref{chap:ordone} we shall generalize this construction to give a theory graded on a larger group and defined on spaces parametrized by a fixed basespace.
+In a very precise sense, the theory discussed in this chapter is the local case of the more general one.
+We shall discuss various constructions in detail in this chapter, where the setting is somewhat simpler, to allow us to concentrate later on those things that need to be changed in the parametrized context.

-Throughout we understand all spaces to be $k$-spaces.
-It is more common to restrict to compactly generated spaces, that is, weak Hausdorff $k$-spaces, but the extra generality is needed in subsequent chapters when we discuss parametrized spaces \cite{MaySig:parametrized}.
-Our ambient group $G$ is a compact Lie group and subgroups are understood to be closed.
-We write $\K$ for the category of $k$-spaces, $G\K$ for the category of $G$-spaces and $G$-maps, $\K_*$ for the category of based $k$-spaces, and $G\K_*$ for the category of based $G$-spaces (with $G$-fixed basepoints) and basepoint-preserving $G$-maps.

-For Bredon's integer-graded equivariant cellular homology the appropriate notion of a ``$G$-complex'' is a $G$-CW complex in the sense of \cite{Br:cohomology} and \cite{Ill:homology}.
-This is a $G$-space with cells of the form $G/H\times D\sp n$ where $H\subset G$ and $G$ acts trivially on the unit $n$-disc $D\sp n$.
+For Bredon's integer-graded equivariant cellular homology, the appropriate notion of a ``$G$-complex'' is a $G$-CW complex in the sense of \cite{Br:cohomology} and \cite{Ill:homology}.
+This is a $G$-space built from cells of the form $G/H\times D\sp n$ where $H\leq G$ and $G$ acts trivially on the unit $n$-disc $D\sp n$.
 The cell complexes we use to construct the $RO(G)$-graded extension of Bredon homology have cells of the form $G\times_H D(W)$ where $D(W)$ is the unit disc in a (possibly nontrivial) representation $W$ of $H$.
+There are several motivations for doing this that also provide suggestions for what representations we should use.

+One simple thought is that generalizing from integer grading to $RO(G)$ grading should involve replacing integer discs $D(\Real^n)$ with discs of representations.
+Evidence that this should work comes from thinking about what happens when we suspend a $G$-CW complex by a non-trivial $G$-representation $V$---we turn cells of the form $G/H\times D^n$ into cells of the form $G/H\times D(V+n)$.